-This year, as a result of the public health impact of COVID-19 and to mitigate risks to the health and safety of our community, shareholders, employees and other stakeholders, we will again hold the Meeting in a virtual only format, which will be conducted via live audio webcast.
+This year, we will again hold the Meeting in a virtual only format, which will be conducted via live audio webcast.
 Shareholders will have an equal opportunity to participate at the Meeting online regardless of their geographic location.
 Shareholders will not be able to physically attend the Meeting.

-Registered shareholders and duly appointed proxyholders will be able to attend, submit questions and vote at the Meeting online at https://web.lumiagm.com/221250484 (password: sprott2022).
+Registered shareholders and duly appointed proxyholders will be able to attend, submit questions and vote at the Meeting online at https://virtual-meetings.tsxtrust.com/1423 (password: sprott2023).
 Non-registered (beneficial) shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting, but will not be able to vote at the Meeting.
 It is expected that the solicitation of proxies will be primarily by mail, subject to the use of the Notice-and-Access Provisions (as defined below).
 Proxies may also be solicited personally by officers and directors of the Corporation (but not for additional compensation).
 The costs of solicitation will be borne by the Corporation.
 None of the directors of the Corporation have informed management in writing that he or she intends to oppose any action intended to be taken by management at the Meeting.